th7mo/th7mo.com/style-guide.md

 When referencing another note, make the link name the same as the title of the note.
 For this note the title is "Style guide".
 The link itself should start with a slash (`/`).
-Because there are no folders in the Second Brain, every note can be referenced using the syntax `/{file-name}`.
+Because there are no directories in the Second Brain, every note can be referenced using the syntax `/{file-name}`.
 For example: the complete syntax to reference this note from anywhere in the Second brain is: `[Style guide](/style-guide.md)`.

 ## Language